Barry Sanders Award

 3. Kerryon Johnson, Auburn

-Devin Singletary comes in at number one for the Barry Sanders Award for top fantasy running back by finishing No. 1 overall in FPs on top of averaging out as a seventh-round draft pick.
-A fantasy owner who took the 1,632-yard and 26-touchdown rusher anywhere outside of the first three rounds struck gold in the Owls' ball carrier and at 333 FPs (non-PPR), he even put most quarterbacks to shame.
+Devin Singletary comes in second for the fantasy running back of the year, but finished No. 1 overall in FPs as a seventh-round draft pick.
+A CFF fanatic who took the 1,632-yard and 26-touchdown rusher anywhere outside of the first three rounds struck gold in the Owls' ball carrier, and at 333 FPs (non-PPR), he even put most quarterbacks to shame.

-Auburn is probably the hottest team in the nation going into the conference championships and their 1,200-yard rusher Kerryon Johnson is a huge reason for it.
-Most people got Johnson incredibly late in their drafts and rarely does a late round back become the fifth-highest, scoring runner in fantasy.
-Outside of the Clemson and Arkansas games, he never scored under 20 FPs including the Iron Bowl in which he ran for over 100 yards and even passed for a touchdown.
+Going into the conference championships, Auburn is the hottest team in the nation, and its 1,200-yard rusher Kerryon Johnson is a huge reason for it.
+Most CFF coaches selected Johnson incredibly late in drafts, and rarely does a late-round back become the fifth-highest scoring runner in fantasy.
+Outside of the Clemson and Arkansas games, he never scored under 20 FPs, including the Iron Bowl, in which he ran for over 100 yards and even passed for a touchdown.

 by Justin Heisey